BoryaGames/CatMagick/README.md

   },
   "features": {
-    "sourceMaps": true, // should CatMagick add source maps after transforming .jsx files to .js, defaults to true "SSR": true // should enable server-side rendering support, defaults to false },
+    "sourceMaps": true, // should CatMagick add source maps after transforming .jsx files to .js, defaults to true "SSR": true, // should enable server-side rendering support, defaults to false "minify": true // should minify JSX files to reduce file size and load times },
   "hotReload": {
-    "routes": true, // automatically detect changes in your routes and perform a partial reload, defaults to true "middleware": true, // automatically detect changes in your middleware and perform a partial reload, defaults to true "database": true, // automatically detect changes in your databases and perform a partial reload, defaults to true "events": // automatically detect changes in your events and perform a partial reload, defaults to true },
+    "routes": true, // automatically detect changes in your routes and perform a partial reload, defaults to true "middleware": true, // automatically detect changes in your middleware and perform a partial reload, defaults to true "database": true, // automatically detect changes in your databases and perform a partial reload, defaults to true "events": true, // automatically detect changes in your events and perform a partial reload, defaults to true "config": true // automatically detect changes in your config and perform a partial reload, defaults to true, some parts (like webserver listen port) cannot be changed and requires a manual full restart
+  },
   "sessions": {
     "secret": "p2ssw0rd!", // if your project requires sessions to authorize the user, make a secure password for encrypting them, no default